csci104/site/_includes/writeups/websearch-1.md

 - You may not change any public interface of a provided class.
 You may add private helper functions as desired, and data members where needed.

+- Be sure to meet the runtime requirements for `SearchEng::search()` described above

+- Be sure to handle the check for and throw the appropriate exceptions listed in the header file (`searcheng.h`) documentation for various `SearchEng` member functions.

 ### Recommended Ordering of Implementation